-Managing stack size.
+Continuations may lead to unbounded stack growth in recursive code.
 In implementations of functional programming languages stack growth is avoided through tail call optimization (TCO).
 However, Clojure does not support a general form of TCO, and CPS-transformed code that creates deeply nested calls will easily exhaust the stack.
 Anglican employs a workaround called trampolining [3] - instead of inserting a continuation call directly, the transformer always wraps the call into a thunk, or parameterless function.
-The thunk is returned and called by the trampoline (Clojure provides function trampoline for this purpose) - this way the computation call.
+The thunk is returned and called by the trampoline (Clojure provides function trampoline for this purpose) - this way the computation continues, but the stack is collapsed on every continuation call.
 Function continue implements the wrapping and is invoked on every continuation call:

+'''

 => (continue 'cont 'value 'state)

 (fn [] (cont value state))

 Correspondingly, the full, wrapped CPS form of

 (fn [x y] (+ x y))

 becomes

-(fn [cont \$state x y] (fn [] (cont (+ x y) \$state)))
+(fn [cont $state x y] (fn [] (cont (+ x y) $state)))

+'''